YordanGeorgiev/qto/doc/md/userstories_doc.md

 ###### 1.3.1.2.3.
 Update item's src_code
 I want to be able to update item's src_code by simply clicking in it and starting to type the new contents ...

+##### 1.3.1.3.
+Delete item
+I want to be able to delete an item by right clicking it's title and choosing delete item.